henryholtgeerts/pdf-block/readme.txt

 === Contributors & Developers ===

 “PDF Block” is open source software.
-The following people have contributed to this plugin.
+Learn more about the project on GitHub: https://github.com/henryholtgeerts/pdf-block

+The plugin was created and is maintained by Henry Holtgeerts.

 henryholtgeerts